-Douglas Tetrault has worked for more than nine years on issues related to affordable housing and homelessness, with particular focus on permanent supportive housing, rapid re-housing, homelessness prevention, and the integration of health care and income supports for vulnerable populations.
-Douglas has developed and delivered on-site, web-based, and written trainings; administered federal and state contracts; coordinated the development and delivery of housing-based service projects; performed provider-based program evaluations; developed, disseminated, and informed best practices; and analyzed public policy and legislative issues.
-He is also experienced in the coordination and conceptual development of Pay for Success contracts.
+Douglas Tetrault has worked for more than 11 years on issues related to affordable housing and homelessness, with particular focus on permanent supportive housing, rapid re-housing, homelessness prevention, and the integration of health care and income supports for vulnerable populations.
+Mr. Tetrault has developed and delivered on-site, web-based, and written trainings; administered federal and state contracts; coordinated the development and delivery of housing-based service projects; performed provider-based program evaluations; developed, disseminated, and informed best practices; and analyzed public policy and legislative issues.
+He also has experience in the coordination and conceptual development of Pay for Success contracts.